 Essential Service payments

-Pharmacy contractors receive a Single Activity fee for every item dispensed including medicines and appliances.
-This fee is currently 129p per item.
+Pharmacy contractors receive a Single Activity Fee (SAF) for every item dispensed including medicines and appliances.
+This fee is currently 126p per item.
+For further information about the SAF see our Dispensing and Supply Factsheet: Understanding the Single Activity Fee

 Pharmacy contractors can also claim a range of additional fees which are set out in Part IIIA of the Drug Tariff including fees for things such as dispensing unlicensed specials or imports, measuring and fitting hosiery and trusses and dispensing controlled drugs.